UCL-ARC/rsd-summerschool/README.md

       * [1.4.
 Matplotlib: plotting](https://lectures.scientific-python.org/intro/matplotlib/index.html)
       * [1.6.
 Getting help and finding documentation](https://lectures.scientific-python.org/intro/help/help.html)

    If curious, one can also go through the remaining of the [1.3.
 NumPy: creating and manipulating numerical data](https://lectures.scientific-python.org/intro/numpy/index.html) section and [1.5.
-SciPy : high-level scientific computing](https://lectures.scientific-python.org/intro/scipy/index.html).
+SciPy: high-level scientific computing](https://lectures.scientific-python.org/intro/scipy/index.html).
 * You are required to bring your own laptop.
 We have also provided setup instructions for you to install the software needed for the course on your computer.

 # Contributing to this repository